-In 1974 Alakija began working in Lagos, Nigeria, as an executive secretary and would later transition to working at FinBank, formerly known as the First National Bank of Chicago, for a number of years.
-She changed career paths in 1984 and went to study fashion designing in the United Kingdom for one year.
+In 1974 Alakija began working in Lagos, Nigeria, as an executive secretary and later worked at FinBank, formerly known as the First National Bank of Chicago, for a number of years.
+She changed career paths in 1984 and studied fashion design in the United Kingdom for one year.
 Upon returning to Nigeria, Alakija established Supreme Stitches, her fashion house, in a three-bedroom apartment in Surulere, Lagos.
-Within a year she was one of the best designers in the country and became recognized for endorsing Nigerian culture through her works and clothing.
+Within a year, she was one of the best designers in the country and became recognized for endorsing Nigerian culture through her works and clothing.

 Alakija expanded her business interests and applied for the allocation of an oil prospecting license (OPL) in May 1993.
-Her company, Famfa Limited, was eventually granted the license to explore for oil on a 617,000-acre block, now known as OPL 216, located 220 miles south east of Lagos and 70 miles offshore of Nigeria in the Agbami Field of the central Niger Delta.
+Her company, Famfa Limited, was eventually granted the license to explore for oil on a 617,000-acre block, now known as OPL 216, located 220 miles southeast of Lagos and 70 miles off the shore of Nigeria in the Agbami Field of the central Niger Delta.
 Alakija entered into a joint venture agreement with Star Deep Water Petroleum, a subsidiary of Texaco, in September 1996 and appointed the company as a technical advisor for the exploration of the license.
-Some 40% of her 100% stake was transferred to Star Deep.
-Over time her 60% share of the profits contributed to her vast wealth.
+Some 40 percent of her 100 percent stake was transferred to Star Deep.
+Over time her 60 percent share of the profits contributed to her vast wealth.
 As of March 2018, her net worth was valued at $1.7 billion and she is the third richest billionaire in Nigeria.

-Alakija has been married to Modupe Alakija, a lawyer, since 1976 and the couple raised four boys together.
-The family resides in Lagos and her children are involved in the family businesses.
-Aside from her many business ventures, Folorunsho is also known for her philanthropic work through Rose of Sharon Foundation which she started in May of 2008.
+Alakija has been married to Modupe Alakija, a lawyer, since 1976, and the couple raised four boys together.
+The family resides in Lagos, and her children are involved in the family businesses.
+Aside from her many business ventures, Alakija is also known for her philanthropic work through Rose of Sharon Foundation, which she started in May 2008.
 The organization assists orphans and widows by empowering them through business grants and scholarships.
-On July 1st, 2013 Alakija was appointed as the vice chairman of the Nigerian National Heritage Council and Endowment for the Arts.
+On July 1, 2013 Alakija was appointed as the vice chairman of the Nigerian National Heritage Council and Endowment for the Arts.